Grace Wales Bonner

 Grace Wales Bonner (born 1990) is an English fashion designer.
 Her designs blend sportswear, tailoring and broad cultural research.
 In 2014, she founded the London-based label Wales Bonner, originally specializing in menswear.
 In 2025, she was appointed creative director of the Hermès menswear line, succeeding Véronique Nichanian, and becoming the first woman of Black heritage to lead a major luxury fashion house.
 Wales Bonner's first collection for Hermès is set to be shown in January 2027.

-Since founding her eponymous brand, Wales Bonner's awards include Emerging Menswear Designer at the British Fashion Awards (2015), the LVMH Young Designer Prize (2016), Winner of the British Fashion Council/ Vogue Designer Fashion Fund (2019) and CFDA International Men's Designer of the Year (2021).
+Since founding her eponymous brand, Wales Bonner has won awards including Emerging Menswear Designer at the British Fashion Awards (2015), the LVMH Young Designer Prize (2016), Winner of the British Fashion Council/ Vogue Designer Fashion Fund (2019) and CFDA International Men's Designer of the Year (2021).
 In June 2022, she was appointed Member of the Order of the British Empire (MBE) for services to fashion.
-Wales Bonner is the lead of a four year research project at the University of Applied Arts, Vienna.
+Wales Bonner was the lead of a four year research project at the University of Applied Arts, Vienna.

 Early life

-Wales Bonner was born in South London, England, to an White English mother and black Jamaican father, and after her parents' separation was brought up between her mother's house in Dulwich and her father's in Stockwell.
+Wales Bonner was born in South London, England, to a White English mother and Black Jamaican father, and after her parents' separation was brought up between her mother's house in Dulwich and her father's in Stockwell.

 Wales Bonner studied at Graveney School in Tooting, then attended Central Saint Martins art school, graduating in 2014, and winning the L'Oréal Professionnel Talent Award for her BA collection "Afrique".
 Subsequent awards she has received include "Emerging Talent – Menswear" at the 2015 British Fashion Awards, the 2016 LVMH Prize for Young Fashion Designers, the British Fashion Council/Vogue Designer Fashion Fund (2019), the CFDA International Men's Designer of the Year (2021), Best Independent British Brand (2022) the 2023 British Fashion Council/GQ Designer Fashion Fund, and British Menswear Designer of the Year (2024).

 During her studies, Wales Bonner briefly lived in New York in 2013 to assist Vogue fashion editor Camilla Nickerson.